bankoncloud/terraform-example-foundation/3-networks/README.md

 1. In the file `vpn.tf`, update the values for `environment`, `vpn_psk_secret_name`, `on_prem_router_ip_address1`, `on_prem_router_ip_address2` and `bgp_peer_asn`.
 1. Verify other default values are valid for your environment.

+### 💬 Example Bank of Anthos Workload

+If you intend to run the example [Bank of Anthos](https://github.com/GoogleCloudPlatform/terraform-example-foundation-app) workload, we recommend that you review the repo first before proceeding below.
+You will be required to set `enable_hub_and_spoke` to `true` and use hub-and-spoke instead of Shared VPCs.

 ### Deploying with Cloud Build

 1. Clone repo.